Table of Contents

 Key Issuance/Daily: When necessary, authorized employees may sign out keys, on a temporary basis, from the Public Safety office at each campus.
 Temporary keys must be returned to Public Safety before leaving campus and by the end of the day.

 Key Issuance/Long Term: Keys may be issued to full- and part-time employees for the duration of employment at the college.
-Completed Key Applications on the Portal containing approval from a Department Head, Dean/Director, or Vice President must be submitted to the Public Safety office through the Portal.
-Keys are to be picked up from the Public Safety office at the campus where they are to be used (Berkeley keys at Berkeley Public Safety, Palmer keys at Palmer Public Safety, etc.).
+Key Applications must be submitted to Public Safety through Etrieve.
+Keys are to be picked up from the Public Safety office at the campus where they are to be used.
 Keys will not be sent through the intercampus mail.

 Employees cannot transfer or loan keys (issued on a long term or daily basis) to another person.
 Employees must report missing, lost or damaged keys to Public Safety immediately.